Conch Piercings – Ultimate Guide With Images

 A conch piercing has an extended healing time.
-Because you’re going through cartilage it takes a lot longer to heal than a piercing that simply goes through skin.
+As you’re going through cartilage it takes a lot longer to heal than a typical piercing ,that simply goes through skin.

 If you’ve had an earlobe piercing and think it will be comparable to that time frame, you are sadly mistaken.
 A conch piercing will take anywhere from six months to one year to fully heal.
 If you don’t follow your aftercare instructions well and end up contracting an infection, the recovery time could be longer than that.